How to Upgrade from the Chase Sapphire Preferred to Reserve

 Downgrade to another Chase card

-Another option is downgrading your Sapphire Preferred to a version that has no annual fees.
-Perhaps to the Chase Freedom credit card.
+Another option is downgrading your Sapphire Preferred to a Chase card that has no annual fees.
+Perhaps to the Chase Freedom Unlimited credit card.

 Chase doesn’t approve customers for more than one Sapphire card.
 But you can get a Sapphire card and another card in the Chase family.